Hyurl/hyurl.github.io/modelar/docs/en-US/DB.md

 // 'This\'s is a value that needs to be quoted.'
 ```

+Normally this method is internally used when Modelar dealing with DDL, you're
+not going to use it, please always use bindings parameters instead.

 ### db.backquote()

 *Adds back-quote marks to a specified identifier.*